JohnnyOak85/DiscordBot/README.md

 Kick, ban, temporary ban, remove ban, mute, temporary mute, remove mute, issue a warning, remove a warning.

 * Information:
-List banned users, list all users with infractions, list a user's infractions.
+List banned users, list all users with strikes, list a user's strikes.

 * Others:
 Clear lines, list commands, give information on one command, give the moderator role to a user, list all rules.